jpettersson/node-ordered-merge-stream/README.md

 **Arguments:**

 streams: An Array of node stream objects.
 The input stream objects need to be in the "flowing" mode, so you might have to call `stream.pause()` before sending them in.
-Read more here:

 **Returns:**